 - 1. The protection of the rights and enhancing of the welfare of the Diaspora is critical to the wellbeing of the Kenyan diaspora abroad. - 2.
-There should be in place an integrated data management system which is imperative in enhancing service delivery to Kenyans in the diaspora; - 3.
-There is need to review existing Bilateral Labour Agreements (BLAs)/MoUs and sign new instruments with foreign governments in order to effectively protect Kenyan nationals seeking employment abroad including portability of social security benefits; - 4.
+An integrated data management system is imperative in order to enhance service delivery to Kenyans in the diaspora; - 3.
+Reviewing existing Bilateral Labour Agreements (BLAs)/MoUs and signing new instruments with foreign governments are effective measures to protect Kenyan nationals seeking employment abroad; - 4.
 Designation of an interlocutor for IEBC's engagements with the Ministry of Foreign & Diaspora Affairs, Kenya Missions abroad, and foreign Missions in Kenya is key in facilitating election preparedness for Kenyans in the diaspora.
 There is need for Electoral reforms for Diaspora Voting to consider issues like period of voting, gazetted polling stations, and use of electronic equipment or platforms to allow more Kenyans abroad to participate at the elections.
 Participation in political process should be open to dual citizens, like in UK, only the Executive Position should be exempt from vying as a dual national. - 5.
 There is need to address the high transaction costs of remittances, which is currently at an average of 6% (AIR, 2023) and reduce to 3% or less by 2030 as per SDG 10(c); - 6.
-Hosting of webinars on various topical issues is a critical means of reaching the diaspora and soliciting their views to inform the national development discourse; and

-- 7. The presence of the Kenyan diaspora associations, MDAs, Agencies and other stakeholders provides a platform for engagement and mobilization of Kenyans in the diaspora. - 8.
-The Government and Parliament should promulgate laws, Rules and Regulations to ensure that Professional Kenyan Returnees are regarded and treated the same way as expatriates are treated in employment and remuneration, such a move would attract talent.
+Hosting of webinars on various topical issues is a critical means of reaching the diaspora and soliciting their views to inform the national development discourse; and - 7.
+The presence of the Kenyan diaspora associations, MDAs, Agencies and other stakeholders provides optimal platform for engagement and mobilization of Kenyans in the diaspora. - 8.
+The Government and Parliament should promulgate laws, Rules and Regulations to ensure that Professional Kenyan Returnees are regarded and treated the same way as expatriates are treated in employment and remuneration, such a move would attract skills transfer from the Diaspora.
 There is also need for local professional bodies to embrace the returnees by recognizing their qualification and expertise.